parallax background

 New York Caledonian Club Scottish Studies Program

-As part of our educational mission, the Club provides classes on subjects including classes on Gaelic, various styles of dance and more.
+As part of our educational mission, the Club provides classes on subjects such as Scottish Gaelic, traditional Scottish music and dance, and more.
 Classes are open to all and are designed to accommodate students of varying levels.
 The Club also sponsors and hosts concerts and keynote speakers at various events, workshops and panels pertaining to Scottish history and culture.

 Scottish Gaelic Courses